-Considering the conservation of magnetic flux, we may infer from Eq.9 and 10 that and consequently, the helicity is conserved too.
+Considering the conservation of magnetic flux, we may infer from equations (9) and 10 that and, consequently, the helicity is conserved too.
 Further, we may infer $E_m \propto L^{-1}$, suggesting that magnetic energy continuously decreases when an MC propagates away from the Sun.
-In this work, we calculate its initial value, E{m0} , as listed in Table 1, which is the magnetic energy when the MC is only one solar radius away from the Sun, and the associated uncertainty of about $\pm 22\%$ comes from the uncertainty in l.
-Be aware that the decay index of the magnetic energy of an MC may not be -1.
-The case study by Nakwacki et al. [2011], for example, has shown that the decay index for the MC observed by two spacecraft at 1 and 5.4 AU, respectively, on 1998 March is about -0.9, a little bit slower than the expectation from our model.
-If the decay index varies from -0.9 to -1.1, the extrapolated E{m0} suffers an additional uncertainty of about $^{+42\%}{-71\%}$, which we do not taken into account in our model.
+In this work, we calculate its initial value, E{m0} , as listed in Table 1, which is the magnetic energy when the MC is only one solar radius away from the Sun, and the associated uncertainty of about $\pm 22\%$ comes from the uncertainty in I. Be aware that the decay index of the magnetic energy of an MC may not be -1.
+The case study by Nakwacki et al. [2011], for example, has shown that the decay index for the MC observed by two spacecraft at 1 and 5.4 AU, respectively, on March 1998 is about -0.9, a little bit slower than the expectation from our model.
+If the decay index varies from -0.9 to -1.1, the extrapolated E{m0} suffers an additional uncertainty of about +42% or -71%, which we do not take into account in our model.

-$$R \propto l \quad \text{or} \quad \mathbf{R} \propto \mathbf{L}$$ (14)
+$$R \propto I \quad \text{or} \quad R \propto L \tag{14}$$

-The last derived parameter, χ_n , is used to evaluate the goodness-of-fit, which will be introduced in the following section.
+The last derived parameter, χ_n , is used to evaluate the goodness of fit, which will be introduced in the following section.

-2.1.3 Evaluation of the goodness-of-fit
+2.1.3.
+Evaluation of the Goodness of Fit

-Our fitting procedure is designed to fit the observed magnetic field, \mathbf{B}^{o} , and velocity, \mathbf{v}^{o} , together, which means that all the three components of \mathbf{B}^o and \mathbf{v}^o are used to constrain the model parameters.
-There are 11 free parameters, among which three of them are time-dependent (see Table 1) and can be determined by Eq.5, 6 and 8.
-Here, we use the first contact of the MC, t_0 , as the reference time.
+Our fitting procedure is designed to fit the observed magnetic field, \mathbf{B}^{o} , and velocity, \mathbf{v}^{o} , together, which means that all the three components of \mathbf{B}^{o} and \mathbf{v}^{o} are used to constrain the model parameters.
+There are 11 free parameters, among which, three are time dependent (see Table 1) and can be determined by equations (5), (6), and (8).
+Here we use the first contact of the MC, t_0 , as the reference time.
 The detailed fitting process is as follows.
-First, by given a set of 11 free parameters, the imaginarily observational path relative to the axis of the flux rope can be derived from the orientation of the axis, (θ, φ) , the closest approach, d, the propagation velocity, (v_X, v_Y, v_Z) , and the expansion speed, v_e .
+First, given a set of 11 free parameters, the imaginarily observational path relative to the axis of the flux rope can be derived from the orientation of the axis, (θ, φ) , the closest approach, d, the propagation velocity, (v_X, v_Y, v_Z) , and the expansion speed, v_e .
 Second, the coordinates of the observational path are then transformed from the GSE coordinate system to the MC frame, (r, φ, z) .
-In the MC frame, the three components of magnetic field along the path can be determined by Eq.1-3, in which the free parameters B_0 , R and H are involved, and the velocity can be calculated as $v_r \hat{\mathbf{r}} + v{\varphi} \hat{\boldsymbol{\varphi}}$, in which v_r and v{φ} are given by Eq.4 and 8.
-Third, we transform the derived magnetic field, $\mathbf{B}^m,$ and velocity, $\mathbf{v}^m,$ in the MC frame back to the GSE coordinate system, and evaluate the goodnessof-fit by calculating the normalized root mean square (rms) of the difference between the modeled and observed values of magnetic field and velocity, which is given as where N is the number of measurements, and $v{\rm ref}$ is a reference velocity.
+In the MC frame, the three components of magnetic field along the path can be detived magnetic field, \mathbf{B}^m , and velocity, \mathbf{v}^m , in the MC frame back to the GSE coordinate system and evaluate the goodness of fit by calculating the normalized root-mean-square (RMS) of the difference between the modeled and observed values of magnetic field and velocity, which is given as where N is the number of measurements and v{ref} is a reference velocity.